mekanix/meka.rs/content/blog/cbsd-reggae.md

 needed, run `/usr/src/bin/init.sh` and `/usr/src/bin/devel.sh`, so by implementing those scripts you choose what happens on `make devel`.

-Some examples of repos using Reggae:
+Here are some example repos using Reggae:

 * [Tilda Center website](https://github.com/tilda-center/website) (development
   mode example)
 * [EMail service](https://github.com/mekanix/jail-mail) (Ansible example)

-What I'd like to have in the future is much of this work merged into CBSD on one way or another.
+What I'd like to see in the future is much of this work merged into CBSD on one way or another.
 This is what makes my development experience nicer, and as such I'd like it to be less hackish at some parts.
 Sometimes, it's hackish because of a CBSD bug, sometimes because I can't think of a better solution at